 This post is about how an organization can assess the state of automation maturity of their network.
 It sets out some stages on the way to full automation so they can draw up plans for network improvements.

-Network operational costs are increasing.
-Both the capital costs of software and appliances and the operational costs of staff monitoring network behavior and policing infractions are getting larger.
+As networks become more and more complex, operational costs are increasing.
+Both the capital costs of software and appliances and the operational costs of staff monitoring network behavior and remediating issues are getting larger.

 As a result, there has been an increased focus on automating network management.
-It can be at a basic level with the introduction of scripts and automation frameowrks, through software-defined networks (SDNs) or intent-based networks (IBNs).
+It can be at a basic level with the introduction of scripts and automation frameworks, through software-defined networks (SDNs) or intent-based networks (IBNs).
 The intention is to create self-managing, self-healing, and self-configuring networks that need little or no low-level management resources.

 If a device fails, the SDN automatically reroutes traffic around the point of failure without manual intervention, if that is possible.
 It may also reroute traffic to avoid network congestion and maintain service levels.